-It should be noted that the total flows computed for 2010, which equates to a daily average of 34 million gallons per day (MGD), as computed by the volume based on water billing records.
+It should be noted that the total flows computed for 2010, which equates to a daily average of 34 million gallons per day (MGD), represents the volume based on water billing records.
 The total volume recorded by the Metropolitan Council for 2010 equates to an average daily flow of 44 MGD, as reported in Appendix A of the Metropolitan Council Water Resource Policy Plan.
 This difference of 10 MGD is an aggregate of wastewater that originates from multiple sources, including:

-- I/I contributions to the City sanitary sewers, as described in the following Inflow/Infiltration Flows section. - I/I contributions to the Metropolitan Council interceptors that are within the City.
+- I/I contributions to the City sanitary sewers, as described in the following section. - I/I contributions to the Metropolitan Council interceptors that are within the City.

-- Temporary groundwater discharges from remediation sites. - Non-metered flows from 135 individual sanitary sewer connections that are outside of the City.
+- Temporary groundwater discharges from remediation sites. - Non-metered flows from 135 individual sanitary sewer connections that are outside of the City, plus the 14 agencies in the Fort Snelling area.

+Insufficient information exists to assign the portion of the 10 MGD to these four categories of wastewater contributions nor to any of the 27 individual Sanitary Sewer Service Areas.
 It can be assumed that the total additional flows represent an average value that will not increase between 2010 and 2040.
 This contribution is likely to decrease as the City continues to identify and eliminate sources of I/I from its sanitary sewer collection system, as described in additional detail in the following section.